juntao/arenztopia/content/news/Issue 41.md

 Olb City Announcer: Hi Makena!
 What is your favorite plant?

 Makena DoLoa: Hi!
-I really like the white Dahlia
+I really like the white Dahlia.
+It is so sophisticatedly beautiful.
+Also, it is not incredibly hard to grow.

-OCA:
+OCA: Sounds pretty!
+Could you tell us the hardest part of being an arborist.

-:
+MD: Well, I think it is when customers get mad, which happens a lot.
+When they don't take very good care of it and it dies, they get mad at me even though i did not do anything.

-OCA:
+OCA: That does sound diffucult.
+How much does each plant cost?

-:
+MD: Well they range in prices with the most expensive being our fig trees, with the least being our artificil succulents.

-OCA:
+OCA: Cool!
+That's all the questions we had, thanks for coming!

-:
+MD: Thanks for having me!

 This interview has been edited for length and clarity.